markotoplak/toplak.io/content/now.en.md

 I started a week ago and it is already becoming easier.
 When feeling courageous, I take a cold shower.

+There is a wonderful place nearby: [Fontainebleau forest](/bleau/).
+The forest, where pine trees grow on a sandy ground---it reminds me of the seaside---is full of big rocks.
+We try to climb them once per week.

 I go to afternoon milonga on Sunday (Dolce vita) regularly.
-Sometimes I visit the Friday milonga (Oh la la), but there I leave among the first.
 I avoid staying up late.
 We practice at home a lot.

---- January 2019
+--- March 2019